apjanke/octave-tablicious/README.md

 Once you have Tablicious installed, the user manual will show up in the Octave GUI’s documentation browser.
 You can also run `help <foo>` or `doc <foo>` for any of the classes or functions in Tablicious.

-The documentation for the latest development version can be viewed online at <https://apjanke.github.io/octave-tablicious>.
-That site has the [Tablicious User Guide](https://apjanke.github.io/octave-tablicious/user-guide/html/index.html) containing the API reference (also available in [single-page form](https://apjanke.github.io/octave-tablicious/user-guide/tablicious.html)), plus some additional developer-oriented documentation.
+The documentation for Tablicious can be viewed online at <https://apjanke.github.io/octave-tablicious>.
+That site has the [Tablicious User Guide](https://apjanke.github.io/octave-tablicious/release/v0.3.7/user-guide/html/index.html) containing the API reference, plus some additional general and developer-oriented documentation, and alternate formats of the User Guide.
+See the [main doco page there](https://apjanke.github.io/octave-tablicious) for details.

-See the `docs/` directory for notes on this project, especially for [Developer Notes](docs/Developer-Notes.md) and [Design and Justification](docs/Design-and-Justification.md), which discusses how and why this library is written.
+Developers, especially see the [Developer Notes](https://apjanke.github.io/octave-tablicious/Developer-Notes.html) and [Design and Justification](https://apjanke.github.io/octave-tablicious/Design-and-Justification.html) pages there, which discuss how and why this library is written.
+There's a [TODO page](https://apjanke.github.io/octave-tablicious/TODO.html) that lists what might be coming.
 Also see [CONTRIBUTING](CONTRIBUTING.md) if you would like to contribute to this project.

+Within this repo, you can see all that in the `docs/` directory for notes on this project.
+It's a local copy of the GitHub Pages site.

 ## Contributing